aptos-labs/developer-docs/docs/sdks/ts-sdk/sdk-plugins-layer.md

 ## CoinClient class

 The [CoinClient](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/src/plugins/coin_client.ts) class provides methods to interact with the coin module to transfer coins between accounts and to check an account balance.
-By default it transfers `0x1::aptos_coin::AptosCoin`, but you can specify a different coin type with the `coinType` argument.
+By default, it transfers `0x1::aptos_coin::AptosCoin`, but you can specify a different coin type with the `coinType` argument.

 The main methods are: